 Rafters vs. Trusses

 A shed is usually using a rafter on the roof.
 However, trusses are also great for roofing.
 The rafter is like the sloped beams installed horizontally on the roof, providing a higher ceiling.
 Trusses, on the contrary, use numerous bridging beams.
-The latter provides better support as it can manage the heavier burden.
+The latter offers better support as it can manage the heavier burden.
 That is why trusses are better, after all, for use as roof support on a shed.

 Benefits of Trusses for Shed